oroinc/documentation/user_guide/workflow_management.rst

   :widths: 10, 30

   "**Name**","Name used to refer to the workflow in the system."
-  "**Related Entity**", "A drop-down which to choose an entity, for which the workflow is created."
+  "**Related Entity**", "A drop-down to choose an entity, for which the workflow is created."

 **Display Steps Ordered** box is not checked by default and specifies the way workflow steps are displayed on the :ref:`workflow widget <user-guide-worfklow-widget>`.